smithna/employee-demo/README.md

 To modify Employee Demo and deploy your updates to AWS, follow these steps:
 1. [Create your own Dockerhub repositories](https://docs.docker.com/docker-hub/repos/)
 2. Modify the image names in `docker-compose.yml` to match your repositories.
-3. Build your new images by running `docker-compose build` from your default docker context.
+3. Build your new images by running `docker-compose build` from your default Docker context.
 4. [Push your images to Docker Hub.](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub)
 5. Switch to your ECS Docker context.
 6. Run `docker compose up` to deploy to AWS